scipy-conference/scipy_proceedings/papers/geomstats/geomstats.rst

    Subset of the connectomes dataset, available in :code:`geomstats` with the function :code:`load_connectomes` from the module :code:`datasets.utils`.
 Connectomes are correlation matrices of 28 time-series extracted from fMRI data: they are elements of the manifold of SPD matrices in 28 dimensions.
 Left: connectome of a schizophrenic subject.
 Right: connectome of a healthy control. :label:`fig:conn`

 Multiple metrics can be used to compute on the manifold of SPD matrices.
-As we explained in the previous tutorial, different metrics define different exponential and logarithm maps and therefore different algorithms on a given manifold.
+As mentionned in the previous tutorial, different metrics define different geodesics, exponential and logarithm maps and therefore different algorithms on a given manifold.
 Here, we import two of the most commonly used metrics on the SPD matrices, the log-Euclidean metric and the affine-invariant metric :cite:`Pennec2006b`, but we highlight that :code:`geomstats` contains many more.
 We also check that our connectome data indeed belongs to the manifold of SPD matrices:

 .. code:: python